10 Questions To Ask To Ensure A Successful Accounts Payable Automation Partnership

 8. Will We Be Included in the Implementation Process?

 You might believe that signing an AP Automation partner means your portion of the work is done, but that’s far from reality.
 Your AP Automation vendor needs to be your strategic partner.
-They need to work directly with leaders from Accounting, IT, and the C-Level to ensure that every nook and cranny of your business processes are explored thoroughly, mapped accurately, and tested to perfection.
+They need to work directly with Accounting, IT, and the C-suite to ensure that every nook and cranny of your business processes are explored thoroughly, mapped accurately, and tested to perfection.
 This is only possible by working together throughout the implementation process.
 This doesn’t just give you an opportunity to oversee the implementation, it gives you time to connect with your vendor’s representatives, ask questions, and keep the ball rolling in the right direction.

 There will be hiccups; every AP Automation project is confronted with unexpected challenges, but together, these challenges can be overcome.
 Don’t be shy.
 Press every vendor about your role in the implementation process.
 The more involved they allow you to be, the more assurance you have that your implementation is headed for success.
 To avoid potential concerns, ask vendors how they are going to manage communication and collaboration and what degree of your involvement they expect to have.